 What is the function of the skeleton?

-- It provides protection to the major organs in particular the chest and rib cage.
+- It provides protection to the major organs, in particular, the chest and rib cage.

 - Muscles attach to bones to enable movement.

-- Production of red blood cells within the bone marrow (a spongy substance in found in the cavities of long bones).
+- Production of red blood cells within the bone marrow (a spongy substance is found in the cavities of long bones).
 Red blood cells carry oxygen around the body which is important in the production of energy.